pkemp/arangodb-foxx-upload/README.md

 This npm package makes packaging and distributing of your Foxx services possible with just one npm run command.

+### Update

+This version has modified HTTP requests as original didn't work with my ArangoDB 3.3 installation.

 ### Installation

 ```